dashaub/PBDP/hw7/Shaub_David_HW7.md

 18/03/24 22:46:58 INFO ShutdownHookManager: Deleting directory /mnt/tmp/spark-49936049-412a-4f40-a24c-ca6c7b7a8674/pyspark-dd25b970-1fd4-4f2c-99eb-8ec9b81e9dc0
 ```

-This job took longer (50 seconds) to run compared to the earlier job.
+This job took longer to run compared to the earlier job: this job requires 50 seconds.

 ![groupbykey with 200 partitions](p3_groupbykey_dag_200.png)

-There were also far more tasks (253), and the read/write shuffle operations from stage 1 are now more balanced at 1021.9 KB and 1254.3 KB, respectively.
+There were also far more tasks (253), and the median read/write shuffle operations per task from stage 1 are now more balanced at 1021.9 KB and 1254.3 KB, respectively.

 The full logs are in **p3_groupbykey_200.zip**.